NoiRC256/unity-mmd-utils/README.md

 Some of the stagework scripts for unity, used in https://www.bilibili.com/video/BV1ZA411s7Tx

 ## CameraController
-Updates FoV of all child cameras based on distance to target, useful for creating a 3D feel when using video backgrounds o some flat surface.
+Updates FoV of all child cameras based on distance to target, useful for creating a 3D feel when using video backgrounds on some flat surface.
 Works with Cinemachine.

 ### Usage
 - Assign to empty GameObject.